jxxcarlson/elm-tree-builder/README.md

 # Tree Builder

-Tools for building
-a tree from a string or a list of blocks.
-A tree is represented in text as an outline:
+Tools for building a tree from a string or a list of blocks as well as some other tools:

+- Tree.Blocks: transform a string into a list of blocks

+- Tree.Build: the main module

+- Tree.Lib: preOrder, levelOrder, edges.
+The latter transforms Tree a to List (a, a) where the latter represents a list of edges of the tree

+- Tree.Random: generate random trees

+- Tree.Svg: helper functions for rendering graphs (a data structure derived from a tree that can be rendered to SVG).

+- Tree.Transform: transform a Tree to a Graph, as in the preceding item.

+See the code in `app/src/Main.elm` for an example of building a tree from text and renering it to Svg.

+## Building Trees

+A tree
+is represented in text as an outline:

     The Book of Monsters